discordplace/lantern/README.md

 If any user you have subscribed leaves the Lantern server, you will receive `Opcode 7: User Left` with the user ID in the `d` field. (when subscribing to multiple users, you will receive this for each user that leaves, if no users are left, you will receive `Opcode 9: Disconnect`)

+Additionally, if you want to add or remove a user from your subscription, you can also send `Opcode 12: Subscribe` and `Opcode 14: Unsubscribe` respectively.
+Note that, if you remove all users from your subscription, you will receive `Opcode 9: Disconnect`.

 ##### List of Opcodes
 | Opcode | Description | Type |
 | ------ | ----------- | ---- |